Long Island Iced Tea Pitcher Recipe for a Party

 Cocktail Origins

 Long Island iced tea is so popular that there is a feud between New York and Tennessee as to the origins of the cocktail.
-One claim is that a man named Robert “Rosebud” Butt, created it as entry in a contest while working at the Oak Beach Inn in Long Island, NY.
-The other claim is that it was invented in Long Island, an island in the Holston River in Kingston, Tennessee during the prohibition, by an illegal liquor distiller named Charlie “old man” Bishop.
+One claim is that a man named Robert “Rosebud” Butt created it as an entry in a contest while working at the Oak Beach Inn in Long Island, NY.
+The other claim is that it was invented in Long Island, an island in the Holston River in Kingston, Tennessee, during the prohibition, by an illegal liquor distiller named Charlie “old man” Bishop.

 There are differences between the two versions of the drink.
 Most notably, the use of whisky and honey in Bishop’s recipe.
 I am sure that both are good, but John’s Long Island Iced Tea is hands down my favorite.
 In fact, his version of this very popular cocktail is so good that he gets requests to make it at every party.